josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈸_Dispatch_And_Training/📡_signal_lost.md

-# 📡 Signal Lost — Dispatch Drift and Latency
+# 📡 Signal Lost: Dispatch Drift and Latency
 **First created:** 2025-10-10 | **Last updated:** 2025-10-20
 *Tracing how messages warp as they travel through bureaucracy.*

 ---

-## 🧭 Orientation
+## 🛰️ Orientation
 Dispatch drift describes the *slow violence of delay.*
 It is not the absence of communication, but its deformation under the weight of clearance, tone-polishing, and interdepartmental filtering.